FAQ Archives - Alex's Piano Service

 Another good product is MusicNomad’s Key One Cleaner, also available on Amazon.
 I use Cory Key-Brite when doing detail work, but Key One is also a suitable option if you’re wiping down your keys on a more regular basis.
 (With Cory you can expect to do a little more scrubbing, whereas Key One is thinner and behaves a bit more like Windex.)

 If you are a regular customer of mine, please order these supplies through me.
-I can provide them at a lower price than Amazon.
+I can provide them to you at a lower price than Amazon, since I needn’t ship them!

 How do I clean the rest of the piano?